-How do data from climate services get embedded in the structures, decision-making and implementation processes of end-user organizations?
+How do data from climate services get embedded in the structures, decision-making and implementation processes of user organizations?

 How do decision-making and implementation processes as well as outputs of end-user organizations change due to utilizing climate services like those provided by AQUACLEW?

-The overall aim of WP3 is to understand and evaluate how co-developed climate services facilitate and possibly accelerate decision-making and operation of end-user organizations by investigating real-world case studies.
+The overall aim is to understand and evaluate how co-developed climate services facilitate and possibly accelerate decision-making and operation of end-user organizations by investigating real-world case studies.

-WP 3 mainly utilizes social science methods, including a questionnaire based assessment of online climate portals and a series of semi-structured interviews with key stakeholders in the case studies.
-Within the framework of a co-development process with case study organizations in Spain, France, Austria, Germany, Denmark and Sweden, WP 3 will:
+We mainly use social science methods, including a questionnaire based assessment of online climate portals and a series of semi-structured interviews with key stakeholders in the case studies.
+Within the framework of a co-development process with case study organizations in Spain, France, Austria, Germany, Denmark and Sweden, we will: